 We will appeal to Theorem \ref{abs} with $\D$ an open disk.
 We already know from Theorem \ref{gin-1} that the number of points in $\D$ is rigid.
 In terms of the notation used in Section \ref{limcond}, we set $X=\G$ and $X^n=\G_n$.

 Fix an integer $m \ge 0$.
-Consider the event that $m$ points of $\G$ inside $\D$.
+Consider the event that $m$ points of $\G$ are inside $\D$.
 The result in Theorem \ref{gin-2} is trivial for $m=0$.
-Hence, we focus on the case $m >0$.
-For $\o \in \S_{\out}$, our candidate for $\nu({\o},\cdot)$ (refer to Theorem \ref{abs}) is the probability measure $Z^{-1}|\Delta(\uz)|^2d\el(\uz)$ on $\D^m$, where $Z$ is the normalizing constant.
-Notice that $\nu$ is a constant when considered as a function mapping $\S_{\out}$ to $\mathcal{M}(\D^m)$.
+Hence, we can assume that $m >0$.
+For $\o \in \S_{\out}$, our candidate for $\nu({\o},\cdot)$ (refer to Theorem \ref{abs}) is the probability measure $Z^{-1}|\Delta(\uz)|^2\mathrm{d}\el(\uz)$ on $\D^m$, where $Z$ is the normalizing constant.
+Heuristically, this is in tune with the fact that the conditional measure is supported on $\D^m$ and with the estimate in Proposition \ref{gin2} on conditional densities.
+It is also a mathematical expression of the notion that $\o$ determines only the number of points in $\D$, and ``nothing more''.
+Notice that $\nu$ is a constant when considered as a function mapping $\S_{\out}$ to $\mathcal{M}(\D^m)$, in the sense that $\nu$ does not depend on the outside configuration.
 Since a.s. ${\nu}(\xout,\cdot)$ is mutually absolutely continuous with respect to the Lebesgue measure on $\D^m$, Theorem \ref{abs} would imply that the same holds true for the conditional distribution $\rho(\xout,\cdot)$ of the points inside $\D$ (treated as a vector in the uniform random order).

 Now we construct, for each $j$, the sequences $\{n_k(j)\}_{k \ge 1}$ and the events $\Omega_{n_k}(j)$.
 We proceed as follows.
 From Proposition \ref{conv}, we get a subsequence $n_k$ such that a.s. $S_1({n_k}) \to S_1$, $S_2({n_k}) \to S_2$ and $\widetilde{S}_3({n_k}) \to \widetilde{S}_3$.
 This is going to be our subsequence $n_k(j)$ for all $j$.